 In the EU, recently activated articles within the Radio Equipment Directive (RED), will mandate cyber security requirements for all internet-connected devices and a new standard is being developed by CEN-CENELEC for manufacturers to test their products against to demonstrate conformity.

-This will be followed by the Cyber Resilience Act, first published in September 2022.
+This will be followed by the Cyber Resilience Act.
 As in the UK, new requirements will apply not just to manufacturers, but also importers and distributors.

-This exclusive guide to cyber security standards and assurance outlines the precise tests that products and manufacturers need to pass, what they need to do, when they need to do it by and the implications for not acting swiftly enough or for non-compliance.
+These exclusive guides to cyber security standards and assurance outline the precise tests that products and manufacturers need to pass, what they need to do, when they need to do it by and the implications for not acting swiftly enough or for non-compliance.

 While (most) manufacturers clearly take security seriously, the nature of products in this market – which contain multiple software components from different sources – means it is much harder for manufacturers to have an overall comprehension of the cyber security performance of their products.

-SafeShark’s independent testing service, backed by DTG’s London testing house and the British Standards Institute (BSI), gives manufacturers a true understanding of their product performance against UK and international standards.
+SafeShark’s independent testing service, backed by DTG’s London testing house, gives manufacturers a true understanding of their product performance against UK and international standards.
 This cyber security certification, assurance and external verification provides clear proof of IoT device compliance.
 It provides a straightforward route to market and the confidence needed by those in the onward chain to the consumer.